dieuquynhnguyen/Plate_recognition_with_arduino/README.md

 ## Introduction

 An embedded-system based project for university course to apply what we have learned so far.
 Using arduino, camera from smartphone and running detection algorithm on laptop.
-This is just a project to get us familiar basic machine learning concept,embedded system and Python language.
-The features still need a lot improvements.
+This is just a project to get us familiar basic machine learning concept, embedded system and Python language.
+Some features still need a lot improvements.

 ## General info